DigiMancer3D/Hard-Mode-ON/Hard Mode (ON)/README.txt

 1) Using the Provided Files:

+	- Unzip the compressed folder titled "HMO.zip" to get the folder "HMO" in the same folder as the destination ("Hard Mode (ON)" folder).

-	- Copy the provided folder titled "HMO".
+	- Copy the now unzipped folder titled "HMO".

 	- Locate your "Zomboid" folder (normally at \\user\[your_name]\Zomboid\, if you can't find it search for "Zomboid").